xenforo-ltd/docs/docs/index.md

 ```

 You will be asked a number of questions, such as the initial administrator username and password, board title.
 After this,
-the XF 2.0 database tables and master data will be imported.
+the XenForo database tables and master data will be imported.

-XF 2.0 is now installed!
+XenForo is now installed!

 ## Reinstallation

-Occasionally it may be necessary to reinstall XF2.
-This is particularly true during the Development Preview stage which does not support upgrading.
-If you are ready to do a reinstall, download the new files (if applicable) as per the [Downloading XF 2.0](#downloading-xf-20) section above.
+Occasionally it may be necessary to reinstall XenForo.
+If you are ready to do a reinstall, download the new files (if applicable) as per the [Downloading](#downloading) section above.
 It should generally be possible to just merge and overwrite your existing files.
 If you're doing a full clean re-install, you may want to save a copy of your config.php file or re-create it as per the instructions in the [Creating src/config.php](#creating-srcconfigphp).

 Before uploading the new files, you should delete the contents of your `data` and `internal_data` directories.